Event Rules

 Police Expert- Any active or retired police motorcycle officer (must show retired police officer ID), operating his/her department issued motorcycle or equivalent (must be 2009 or newer) who has placed in any prior motorcycle skills training event.
 Any police motorcycle officer or retired officer who is a motorcycle instructor.

-Police Novice- Any active or retired police motorcycle officer (must show retired police officer ID), operating his/her department issued motorcycle or equivalent (must be 2009 or newer) who has never entered a motorcycle skills training event or never placed in a motorcycle skills event.
+Police Novice- Any active, retired police motorcycle officer (must show retired police officer ID), or first responder operating his/her department issued motorcycle or equivalent (must be 2009 or newer) who has never entered a motorcycle skills training event or never placed in a motorcycle skills event.
 Police Novice riders must not be a motorcycle instructor.

 Civilian Expert- Any civilian rider who is any type of motorcycle instructor.
 Any civilian rider who has placed in a prior motorcycle skills event.